Arkansas Players to Watch Against Illinois - First Round

 Arkansas' Last Game

-On Friday, in its last game, Arkansas lost to Texas A&M 67-61.
-With 16 points, Nick Smith Jr. was its high scorer.
+Arkansas dropped its most recent game to Texas A&M, 67-61, on Friday.
+Nick Smith Jr. was its high scorer with 16 points.

 |Name